 If you need a concession please let us know.
 We do not turn anybody away for lack of resources.
 Please, click the email address <contact@bonnevauxabp.com> to contact us.

-* Unfortunately, we cannot cater to specific intolerances and allergies — we do not have the team or facilities for this.
+Unfortunately, we cannot cater for specific intolerances and allergies as we do not have the facilities for this.
 Please also be aware that traces of allergens (e.g. nuts) may be found in the food at Bonnevaux.

 This is a very popular retreat.
 The retreat center is now fully booked.
 We will open off-campus registrations shortly.
 Places are limited.
 Please give us your name, email and telephone number at the following email address <contact@bonnevauxabp.com>.and we will be in touch with you ASAP.